 Moroccan fashion is associated with long, flowing garments and there is plenty to choose from.
 Whilst the quality of cheap garments can be pretty low in the Medina, there are some designer stores where the traditional silk trimmings are used to adorn high-quality garments.
 La Maison du Caftan in Marrakech is a temple to fashion temptation!

-There are different styles of jewellery in Morocco and plenty of choice!
+There are different styles of Moroccan jewellery and plenty of choice!
 The world of jewellery shopping in the Medina can be tricky to navigate… There are lots of fake antiques and the quality of the silver can be questionable.

 Purses & Handbags

-In Morocco, the markets offer a huge amount of locally designed purses and handbags.
+To add to your list of Marrakech souvenirs, why not pick up a locally designed purse and handbag?
 I really hesitated over these hessian clutches decorated with colourful pompoms… but I couldn’t decide on the colour.
 Moroccan accessories are quite easy to pick up and mix with any outfit.

 Baskets & Wooden Spoons

 I can’t imagine anyone would be at a loss about what to buy in Marrakech but if you need more Moroccan gift ideas, think of basketry and wooden spoons.
 Basketry is plentiful in Morocco, from the small to large.
-I love the plain palm fibre ones with leather handles and I have a small one at home.
-I briefly considered a larger one but already had many purchases to take home… They can get pretty bulky but if you are a basket person, these are probably the best you can find…
+I love the plain palm fibre ones with leather handles and I have several ones at home.
+They can get pretty bulky but if you are a basket person, these are probably the best you can find…

 A journey to Morocco wouldn’t be complete without experiencing the rich fragrances of Morocco.
 My childhood memories are full of orange blossom, mint, roses, amber and various spices… These days, you can take these smells home through locally made cosmetics.
 A visit to a well-appointed spa will introduce you to new body care products such as ghassoul and savon noir…